-TIP: Although we are not employment law experts, LITRG's report on umbrella companies, looks in depth at the benefits and the complexities to workers of working through an umbrella company.
+TIP: LITRG's report on umbrella companies, looks in depth at the benefits and the complexities to workers of working through an umbrella company.
 One of the aims of the report is to help workers inform and protect themselves, so if you have any questions about your position, do check it out.